Debugging with a PHP Web Application Debug Configuration

-In this debugging mode, IntelliJ IDEA fully controls the debugging process: it launches the application, opens the browser, and activates the debugging engine according to a PHP Web Application debug configuration.
+In this debugging mode, PhpStorm fully controls the debugging process: it launches the application, opens the browser, and activates the debugging engine according to a PHP Web Application debug configuration.

 Mappings are necessary for the following reason.
-During the debugging session on the local or remote server, the server side of the debugger tells IntelliJ IDEA the name of the currently processed file and the number of the line to be processed.
-IntelliJ IDEA opens the local copy of this file and indicates the line with the provided number.
+During the debugging session on the local or remote server, the server side of the debugger tells PhpStorm the name of the currently processed file and the number of the line to be processed.
+PhpStorm opens the local copy of this file and indicates the line with the provided number.
 This behaviour is enabled by specifying correspondence between files and folders on the server and their local copies.
 This correspondence is called mapping.

 On this page:

 Preparing the debugging engine

 Before you start debugging, make sure that you have a debugging engine installed and configured properly.
 PhpStorm supports debugging with two most popular tools:

 XDebug and Zend Debugger.

 These tools cannot be used simultaneously because they block each other.
 To avoid this problem, you need to update the corresponding sections in the

 php.ini file is active, create and run a test file with

 For more information on configuring debugging engines, see Configuring XDebug, Configuring Zend Debugger, http://confluence.jetbrains.com/display/PhpStorm/Xdebug+Installation+Guide, and http://confluence.jetbrains.com/display/PhpStorm/Zend+Debugger+Installation+Guide.